 Case Conceptualization

-The development of a case conceptualization is equally important in the assessment process prior to the beginning of treatment as it helps the clinician understand the client’s presenting issues and determine the therapeutic course of action.
+The development of a case conceptualization is equally important in the assessment process prior to the beginning of treatment as it helps the clinician understand the client’s presenting issues and determines the therapeutic course of action.
 This section contains the therapist’s clinical opinion about the client’s presenting issues, signs and symptoms leading to the determination of diagnosis and the proposed course of action in terms of treatment.
 After the clinician has completed the diagnostic interview he or she will write in a narrative format about the clinical presentation that is drawn from the data provided by the client which can be organized in various formats such as themes, symptoms, etc. (Berman 2015, p.6-7).
 This process of case conceptualization helps the therapist to provide an explanatory framework with possible hypothesis for the problem at hand (Kuyken, Padesky, & Dudley 2014, p.27).
 This process incorporates the strengths of the client in order to provide motivation towards treatment and influence positive treatment outcomes.

 DSM-5 Diagnosis

-After all the corresponding information has been gathered and assessed, the clinician has the responsibility to evaluate that information in light of the dimensions provided by the DSM-5 to determine and accurate diagnosis.
+After all the corresponding information has been gathered and assessed, the clinician has the responsibility to evaluate that information in light of the dimensions provided by the DSM-5 to determine an accurate diagnosis.
 The DSM-5 is the guide to diagnose mental health disorders by providing clinical dimensions, timeframe, onset, and specific criteria for the symptomatology (APA 2013, p.5).
 It provides a framework guide for treatment recommendations to address the client’s mental health needs (APA 2013, p.
 5).
 It also provides information about differential diagnosis that prevents incurring in risks of misdiagnosing.
-The DSM-5 provides all relevant information such as; diagnostic criteria to identify signs and symptoms, behaviors, cognitive functioning, personality traits, physical signs, and comorbid possibilities to be differentiated (APA 2013, p.
+The DSM-5 provides all relevant information such as: diagnostic criteria to identify signs and symptoms, behaviors, cognitive functioning, personality traits, physical signs, and comorbid possibilities to be differentiated (APA 2013, p.
 5-6).
 The clinician is responsible to obtain appropriate clinical training and experience in using the DSM-5 to conduct an accurate and ethical assessment and diagnosis (APA 2013, p.
 5-6).

 The DSM-5 provides assessment measures to aid in the assessment and diagnostic process through cross-cutting measures level 1 and level 2; in addition to other disorder specific clinical assessments according to the condition and need.
 If the clinician is observing some incongruences; psychological tests may provide additional information to fill in the gaps, especially when a client is experiencing difficulty identifying or expressing his or her symptoms; either because of interference from the symptoms, illiteracy, emotional dysregulation or other factors interfering with an adequate quantity of information that may serve for the diagnostic purposes.